Aston Martin DBS: Specifications

-DBS V8 (1969 to 1972)
+DBS V8 (1969–1972)

 In September 1969 the DBS was made available with the 5340 cc V8 engine for which it was always intended, this variant being known as the DBS V8.
 At the time, it was the fastest four-seater production car in the world.
 The new model was fitted with light alloy wheels (as opposed to wire wheels on the DBS) fitted with Pirelli 225/70VR15 Cinturato CN12 and ventilated brake discs.
 Automatic transmission was offered as an alternative to the ZF 5-speed manual gearbox.
 The DBS V8 was produced until May 1972, after which it was given a single headlamp front end and was renamed simply the Aston Martin V8.